Gerald Fagan: Biography

 Gerald Fagan was born in London, Ontario, on 19 September 1939.
 He received his earliest music training from the Sisters of St. Joseph at Sacred Heart Convent.
 He attended the University of Western Ontario and was graduated with a BA in music in 1961.
 He studied conducting with Robert Shaw, score analysis with Julius Herford (Indiana), vocal pedagogy with William Vennard (University of California), and diction with Madeline Marshall (Juilliard).

 In his distinguished career, he has conducted choirs from Russia, South Africa, the United States, Poland, Taiwan and Argentina.
-Mr. Fagan has often been a judge for the Juno Awards, the CBC Choral Competition and was conductor of the 2001 Canada Summer Games Choir and Orchestra.
+Fagan has often been a judge for the Juno Awards, the CBC Choral Competition and was conductor of the 2001 Canada Summer Games Choir and Orchestra.

-Fagan Conducted Fanshawe Chorus London, The Gerald Fagan Singers, and the Concert Players Orchestra for 45 years, beginning in 1978.
+Fagan conducted Fanshawe Chorus London, The Gerald Fagan Singers, and the Concert Players Orchestra for 45 years, beginning in 1978 after completing a six-year teaching assignment as music teacher at Listowel District Secondary School in Listowel, Ontario.
 The two choirs twice won the Lieutenant Governor's Award for the Arts based on their artistic performances, fiscal responsibility and dedication to Canadian composers.
 While still together, the Gerald Fagan Singers traveled to ten countries starting in 1998, including England, Belgium, France, the Netherlands, Poland, Lithuania, Monaco, Spain, Czech Republic and Germany performing Canadian repertoire to new audiences.

-Twice Artistic Director of the Ontario Youth Choir, Mr. Fagan was also the founding conductor of the Toronto Mendelssohn Youth Choir and his talents have led him to conduct all -province choirs in New Brunswick, Newfoundland and Labrador, Prince Edward Island, Ontario, Saskatchewan, Manitoba and Alberta.
-Presented with the `Citizen's Medal' by President Adamkus of Lithuania, he has also been honoured by Conservatory Canada with an Honorary Licentiate and chosen to conduct the Fagan Singers at the Monserrat Monastery Pilgrimage in Spain where they performed Pablo Casals choral repertoire.
+Twice artistic director of the Ontario Youth Choir, Fagan was also the founding conductor of the Toronto Mendelssohn Youth Choir and his talents have led him to conduct all-province choirs in New Brunswick, Newfoundland and Labrador, Prince Edward Island, Ontario, Saskatchewan, Manitoba and Alberta.
+Presented with the 'Citizen's Medal' by President Adamkus of Lithuania, he has also been honoured by Conservatory Canada with an honorary licentiate and chosen to conduct the Fagan Singers at the Monserrat Monastery Pilgrimage in Spain, where they performed Pablo Casals choral repertoire.
 Gerald Fagan has performed as conductor with Maureen Forrester, Lois Marshall, Victor Borge, Ben Heppner, Thomas Paul, Roberta Peters, Janis Taylor, Gary Relyea, Leslie Fagan, Mark Du Bois, Mark Pedrotti, Darryl Edwards, Brian McIntosh and Mary Lou Fallis.

-In 2011, Mr. Fagan Co-founded and became the Artistic Director of the Bach Music Festival of Canada, a biennial event held in Exeter, Huron County, Ontario.
+In 2011, Fagan co-founded and became the artistic director of the Bach Music Festival of Canada, a biennial event held in Exeter, Huron County, Ontario.
 In the festival, he conducts three performing ensembles - the Bach Festival Massed Choir, the Bach Festival Chamber Orchestra, and CHOR AMICA CHAMBER CHOIR.
 During his tenure at this position he has received the Presidents' Leadership Award from CHOIRS ONTARIO, the Citizen's Key to the municipality of South Huron and the Queen Elizabeth II Diamond Jubilee Medal.
 Together with his wife Marlene, he was inducted into the Don Wright Faculty of Music Wall of Fame at Western University.
-In 2011 Mr. Fagan was awarded Ontario's highest civilian honour, the Order of Ontario.
+In 2011 Fagan was awarded Ontario's highest civilian honour, the Order of Ontario.

-In 2016, Mr. Fagan was awarded the Order of Canada.
+In 2016, Fagan was awarded the Order of Canada.
 The Order of Canada is one of the nation's highest civilian honours.
 It is given to recognize outstanding achievement and dedication to the community and service to the nation.